smtdataanalytics/node_react_app/README.txt

              so we have gone from javascript to creating a html file in the index.html file
-        you will see a"div" section that has a an id called 'root'
+        you will see a"div" section that has a an id called 'root' i aslo added some bootstrap and jsquery code here

 next steps in development:
-    create a folder called components in the src folder inside that folder we will create a file called Nav.js
+    create a folder called components in the src folder inside that folder we will create a file called Nav.js this will be the naigation part of the code to follow the links Nav.js here uses react with ES6
+    -- then we call that function in the src>app.js file